Dendrobranchiata: Systematics

 Living prawns are divided among seven families, five in the superfamily Penaeoidea, and two in the Sergestoidea, although molecular evidence disagrees with some aspects of the current classifications.
 Collectively, these include 540 extant species, and nearly 100 exclusively fossil species.
 A further two families are known only from fossils.

 The cladogram below shows Dendrobranchiata's internal relationships of extant families (excluding Solenoceridae):

+Diversity

 Dendrobranchiata comprises the following superfamilies and families: